Last updated: December 11, 2025

 In today’s hyper-competitive brand environment, where consumers are inundated by advertising and faced with a plethora of product choices, brands are struggling to stand out.
-But to grow and be successful, it is imperative that brands distinguish themselves in this crowded marketplace.
+To grow and be successful, it is imperative that brands drive brand differentiation in this crowded marketplace.

 What is the best way to make this happen?
 How can you build a strong, compelling brand that is associated with key needs, benefits or desires that customers seek?